-Full register bit 0 - 255 Full or partial register bit 0 - 127
+Full or partial register bit 0 - 127 Full or partial register bit 0 - 255 Full register bit 0 - 511

-YMMO XMM0
+XMM0 YMMO ZMM0

-YMM1 XMM1
+XMM1 YMM1 ZMM1

-YMM2 XMM2
+XMM2 YMM2 ZMM2

-YMM3 XMM3
+XMM3 YMM3 ZMM3

-YMM4 XMM4
+XMM4 YMM4 ZMM4

-YMM5 XMM5
+XMM5 YMM5 ZMM5

-YMM6 XMM6
+XMM 6 YMM6 ZMM6

-YMM7 XMM7
+XMM7 YMM7 ZMM7

 Table 3.6.
-XMM and YMM registers in 32 bit mode
+XMM, YMM and ZMM registers in 32 bit mode

 The XMM registers are only available if supported both by the microprocessor and the operating system.
 Scalar floating point instructions use only 32 or 64 bits of the XMM registers for single or double precision, respectively.
 The YMM registers are available only if the processor and the operating system supports the AVX instruction set.
+The ZMM registers are available if the processor supports the AVX-512 instruction set.